xieyuheng/fidb-zero/docs/manual/en/fidb-manager.md

 title: FiDB Manager
 ---

-We have a database manager:
+We have a FiDB manager:

 - [fidb.app/databases](https://fidb.app/databases)